-Procedure 9 - Membership and Terms of Reference of Standing Committees
+Procedure 9 - Membership and Terms of Reference of Standing

-- 9. Common Committee Procedures - 9.1.
-Chairpersons - 9.1.1.
-Each committee shall: - 9.1.1.1. determine procedures for nominations, speeches and balloting for the position of Chairperson in accordance with OSSTF/FEESO established practice; and (A.16) - 9.1.1.2. after the year of office of the new committee has begun, elect one Chairperson.
-(A.16) - 9.1.1.3.
-For committees that have subcommittees: - 9.1.1.3.1.
-Vice-Chairpersons shall be elected by the committee, who shall serve as Chairpersons of the subcommittees; (A.16) - 9.1.1.3.2. the Chairperson of the committee shall be an ex-officio member of each subcommittee; and (A.16) - 9.1.1.3.3. the Chairperson of the committee will not count towards the minimum membership of each subcommittee.
-(A.16) - 9.1.2.
-Appointments and Co-options - 9.1.2.1.
+Committees 9.1.
+Common Committee Procedures 9.1.1.
+Chairpersons 9.1.1.1.
+Each committee shall: 9.1.1.1.1. determine procedures for nominations, speeches, and balloting for the position of Chairperson in accordance with OSSTF/FEESO established practice; and (A.16) 9.1.1.1.2. after the year of office of the new committee has begun, elect one Chairperson.
+(A.16) 9.1.1.2.
+For committees that have subcommittees: 9.1.1.2.1.
+Vice-Chairpersons shall be elected by the committee, who shall serve as Chairpersons of the subcommittees; (A.16) 9.1.1.2.2. the Chairperson of the committee shall be an ex-officio member of each subcommittee; and (A.16) 9.1.1.2.3. the Chairperson of the committee will not count towards the minimum membership of each subcommittee.
+(A.16) 9.1.2.
+Appointments and Co-options 9.1.2.1.
 Full-term appointments to each committee shall be determined by the Nominations Committee.
-(A.16) - 9.1.2.2.
+(A.16) 9.1.2.2.
 All appointments to committees shall be for 3-year terms, unless otherwise stated.
-(A.16) - 9.1.2.3.
-A member of the Provincial Council shall be appointed to each committee from its members, who shall act as liaison between the Provincial Council and the committee, for a one year term.
-(A.16) - 9.1.2.4.
-A mid-term vacancy which occurs to a committee position held by Provincial Council appointment from the membership at large: (A.18) - 9.1.2.4.1. of one year or more shall be filled by the Nominations Committee; (A.16) - 9.1.2.4.2. of less than one year shall be filled by a co-option as selected by the Committee.
-(A.16) - 9.1.2.5.
-Additional co-options, as allocated in the Procedures, may be filled by the new membership of the committee, in time for the approval of the Provincial Council at its final meeting of the Federation year.
-(A.16) - 9.1.2.6.
-Where a temporary vacancy of at least 3 consecutive meetings within one Federation year is created by reason of a member's statutory leave, or other extenuating circumstances acceptable to the committee, that vacancy may be filled by co-option.
-Where such temporary vacancy, of 3 to 7 consecutive meetings, extends over 2 Federation years, the Provincial Council may consider a new co- option to fill the vacancy at the start of the second federation year.
-(A.16) - 9.1.2.7.
+(A.16) 9.1.2.3.
+A member of the Provincial Council shall be appointed to each committee from its members, who shall act as liaison between the Provincial Council and the committee, for a one-year term.
+(A.16) 9.1.2.4.
+A mid-term vacancy which occurs to a committee position held by Provincial Council appointment from the membership at large: (A.18) 9.1.2.4.1. of one year or more shall be filled by the Nominations Committee; and (A.16) 9.1.2.4.2. appointments of less than one year shall be filled by a co-option as selected by the Committee.
+(A.16) 9.1.2.5.
+Additional co-options, as allocated in the Procedures, may be filled by the new membership of the committee, in time for the approval of the Provincial Council at its final meeting of the OSSTF/FEESO financial year.
+(A.24) 9.1.2.6.
 Repeat co-options are possible.
-(A.16) - 9.1.2.8.
+(A.16) 9.1.2.7.
 All other vacancies shall be filled by the same body which appointed the original member, in accordance with the procedures of the appointing body, for the balance of the term.
-(A.16) - 9.1.2.9.
+(A.16) 9.1.2.8.
 All Provincial Council appointments and co-options to committees are subject to final approval of the Provincial Council.
-(A.18)
+(A.18) 9.1.2.9.
+Upon the completion of a maximum of one-term and one co-option, or three co-option's on any committee or council when appointed by Provincial Council or a committee or council, members will be ineligible to serve on any committee or council for one OSSTF/FEESO financial year.
+(A.24)